 Countermarch looms

 If you're new to countermarch looms, I provide a loom-dressing and tie-up guide with new looms.
 I also offer a free phone or video consultation to get you started when your loom arrives.
+You'll be up and weaving in no time.

-In addition, I highly recommend the following reference books:
+If you want to dive deeper, I highly recommend the following reference books:

-The Weaving Book by Åsa Parson and Amica Sondström.
+The Weaving Book by Åsa Pärson and Amica Sondström.
 Trafalgar Square Books.

 Dress Your Loom the Vävstuga Way by Becky Ashenden.
 Vävstuga Press.